veganhacktivists/animalsupportbot/README.md

 ## Argument hinting

 The bot can be helped to match up arguments by 'hinting' in the summoning process.
-This is done by putting in a helpful phrase/keywords in the summoning reply:
+This is done by putting in a helpful phrase/keywords in the summoning reply (which can be separated with commas or full stops):

 ```
 Non-vegan user: <Comment with myth(s)>